-Packed with vegetables and creamy cheese, this easy Crock Pot Vegetable Lasagna is a crowd-pleaser.
-Choose your favorite combination of vegetables and make this healthy slow cooker recipe today.
+This easy home-cooked Crock Pot Vegetable Lasagna is a crowd-pleaser packed with vegetables and creamy cheese.
+Choose your favorite combination of vegetables and make this healthy, vegetarian slow cooker recipe today.

-The perfect tender pasta coated in marinara sauce and loaded with richly slow roasted vegetables and cheese creates the perfect meal.
+The perfect tender pasta coated in marinara sauce and loaded with richly slow-roasted vegetables and cheese creates a classic meal with little effort.
 Definitely a Healthy Crock Pot recipe!

 With the sauce's richness and the cheesy goodness expected, nobody misses the traditional meat sauce of a typical lasagna.